CIO Playbook for IBM Software License Audits and Defense

 Scope Management:

-Scope creep is a common challenge during auditsโ.
-What begins as a review of a few IBM products can balloon into a full environment sweep if youโre not careful.
+Scope creep is a common challenge during audits.
+What begins as a review of a few IBM products can quickly escalate into a comprehensive environment sweep if you’re not careful.
 To avoid this, insist on a clear scope definition in writing from the start.

 Timeline Control:

 IBM audits come with timelines, but they can be negotiable.
-Typically, you might receive 30-60 days’ notice before the audit starts, around 4-6 weeks to gather and submit data, then a few months for analysisโ.
+Typically, you will receive 30-60 days’ notice before the audit starts, allowing around 4-6 weeks to gather and submit data, followed by a few months for analysis.
 If the initial timeline is too tight for your team, communicate that early.

 Manage this like a project with regular check-ins.
-If the auditors are delayed on their side, follow up with them for updates โ you have a business to run and need to manage resource allocation.
-On the other hand, avoid unnecessarily dragging your feet; showing reasonable promptness keeps IBMโs goodwill.
-Aim for a balanced timeline that allows you to be thorough without appearing uncooperative.
+If the auditors are delayed on their end, follow up with them for updates – you have a business to run and need to manage resource allocation effectively.

 Effective Communication with Auditors: